The scene has changed a lot since we first started doing conversion optimization back in 2006.

-Your qualitative analysis research and findings
+- Your qualitative analysis research and findings

-Your quantitative analysis research and findings
+- Your quantitative analysis and conclusions

-Every page analysis you conduct
+- Every page analysis you conduct

-Every hypothesis you make
+- Every hypothesis you make

-Images of every design you deploy
+- Screen captures of every design you deploy

 From the very start of any CRO project, decide on the method you will use to document everything and use it thoroughly.